sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

 ### Protecting Organizational Data in Modern Applications

-**Has the organization implemented measures to manage user consent effectively, including restricting and reviewing consent requests, to protect organizational data from unnecessary exposure in modern applications?**
+**Has the organization implemented measures to manage user consent effectively, including restricting and reviewing consent requests, to protect organizational data from unnecessary exposure in modern applications?** (Score Advanced)

 - **Legacy:** The organization lacks formal measures for managing user consent, allowing unrestricted consent grants that could lead to unnecessary data exposure through modern applications.
 This absence of consent governance poses significant risks to data privacy and security.
     - Indicators